The following is a typical day in the life of a scholar at Hiawatha College Prep-Kingfield

 Teachers hold morning advisory circles, drawing each scholar’s attention to the front of the room and the agenda for the day.
 These morning meetings are a Hiawatha Academies best practice that lets scholars know what is expected of them.
 Morning advisory circles are also a time for our budding critical thinkers to engage in stimulating discussions about collective goals for the day and beyond.
 And they provide an opportunity for scholars to get to know each other better, grow as a team, and develop important, lifelong character skills.

 As first period begins, students sit in small groups of 4-6, allowing for more focused learning.
 Many classrooms have two instructors to offer scholars more one-on-one time with teachers.
 The small groups also allow teachers to structure lessons at different learning levels, so no one gets left behind.
 The classroom walls themselves are a lesson waiting to be found; peppered with inspirational quotes, the week’s plan, and fast facts, both fun and weird.

-All scholars eat lunch together in the cafeteria, where Miguel Peña, the Hiawatha Academies Cafeteria Manager makes sure scholars’ appetites are nourished.
+All scholars eat lunch together in the cafeteria, where Arthur Bishop, the Hiawatha Academies Cafeteria Manager makes sure scholars’ appetites are nourished.
 Friends in different classes and grades sit together, catching up on the day’s events, and sharing their learning achievements.

 RECESS & MOVEMENT